NLnetLabs/krill-manual/source/upgrade.rst

 ^^^^^^^^^^^^^^^^^^^

-The CLI is unchanged, but the endpoints for getting the :rfc:`8183` Publisher Request XML and JSON have moved from 'repo', and are now under 'id':
+The CLI is unchanged, but the endpoints for getting the :rfc:`8183` Publisher Request XML and JSON have moved from :file:`repo`, and are now under :file:`id`:

 .. code-block:: text